-- Consider getting trip insurance along with your rental contract.
-Trip insurance, which usually will cost you somewhere between 1% - 5% of the basic rental cost, offers vacationers reimbursement of their rental costs for any days missed due to personal medical related emergencies or hurricanes, and additionally ensuing additional hurricane evacuation costs or expenses, such as an unplanned hotel stay or extra gasoline.
+- Give thought to investing in trip insurance with your lease contract.
+Trip insurance, which usually will cost you somewhere between 1% - 5% of the basic term rate, offers vacationers reimbursement of their vacation costs for any nights missed due to health emergencies or hurricanes, in addition to ensuing additional hurricane evacuation costs or expenses, such as an unplanned hotel room stay or extra gasoline.
 Trip insurance is definitely a bank account-saver if the unforseen happens (heaven forbid!).

 The Rental Process